Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 Cooler Assembly Relocation on 3rd Gen Tacoma

-Finally, twist on the relocation bracket with the bolt into the truck and use the OEM bolt to secure the cooler about an inch back from OEM positioning.
+Finally, twist on the relocation bracket with the bolt into the truck and use the OEM bolt to secure the cooler about an inch back from the OEM positioning.

 This will help when you insert a winch and for overall bumper fitment.